Spydiecy/ProtectedPay_Lisk/README.md

 ### Protected Transfers in 3 Simple Steps

-1. **Connect Your Wallet**: Connect your XRPL-compatible wallet to ProtectedPay
+1. **Connect Your Wallet**: Connect your Umi-compatible wallet to ProtectedPay
 2. **Enter Details**: Specify recipient (username, address, or QR scan) and amount
 3. **Confirm & Send**: The recipient securely claims funds when ready, or you can refund if needed